- Statutory Information

-The following documents outline the schools offer to all students with an additional educational need, these documents have been produced in line with the recent changes in law.
-If you have any further questions please contact the school SENCO, Miss Zara Wright or Assistant SENCO, Mrs Louise Trantham on 01252 733371 or by email to firstname.lastname@example.org
+The following documents outline the schools offer to all students with an additional educational need.
+These documents have been produced in line with the recent changes in law.
+If you have any further questions, please contact the school's SENDCo, Emma Cornall, on 01252 733371 or by email to firstname.lastname@example.org.

-Our SEN policy and provision map can be found below.
+Our SEND policy and provision map can be found below.

 1. How does the setting / school / college know if children/young people need extra help and what should I do if I think my child/young person may have special educational needs?